ibm-cloud-docs/key-protect/cli-reference.md

 This is a two-step process.

-1. create a root key using an import token and then delete the key
+1. Create a root key using an import token and then delete the key

-2. create an import token, which is required to restore the key, and restore the key
+2. Create an import token, which is required to restore the key, and restore the key

 Creating a root key using an import token has a time limit (the